jwinn03/jwinn03.github.io/about/index.md

 title: About
 ---

 This is the personal site of Justin Winn, computer engineer and musician.
 Welcome!
-If you're seeing this, feel free to send me an email at
+If you're seeing this and want to ask me about music, microcontrollers, work, or anything else I've written about, feel free to send me an email at

 justinwinn003
 (at)